gbayarri/3drs_docs/3drs-docs/docs/source/edit.md

 For further information about MDsrv, please visit the official website or the Nature Methods paper.

-In the 1.0.0. version, only XTC and DCD formats are accepted and the maximum file size is 500MB.
+In the 1.0.0. version, only XTC, DCD, TRR, BINPOS AND NETCDF (.netcdf / .nc) formats are accepted and the maximum file size is 500MB.

 #### Player